BPGracz/Studia/README.md

 # Study

-Selected materials and papers from my education in computer science studies.
+Selected materials and papers from my education as a computer science student at Gdynia Maritime University.